 The business of teaching pregnancy yoga

-• Setting up a class, suitable venues, class times, payment structures, health and safety and teaching safely online.
+• Setting up a class, suitable venues, class times, payment structures, health and safety and teaching safely and effectively online.

 • Discussing birth with sensitivity and non-judgement.